 Final Verdict: An Enduring Legacy

-If you value versatility, love having extra buttons at your fingertips, and prefer the solid, controlled feel of a heavier mouse, the G502 HERO is not just relevant—it’s still one of the best all-around gaming mice you can buy.
-It’s a testament to a timeless design that continues to deliver championship-level performance.
+If you value versatility, appreciate having extra buttons at your fingertips, and prefer the solid, controlled feel of a heavier mouse, the G502 HERO is not just relevant—it’s still one of the best all-around gaming mice you can buy.
+It’s a shows a timeless design that continues to deliver championship-level performance.